+Figure 1

 Example 1 – Specifying particular parts of an organism

 I demonstrate the ability of groundingDINO to specify and isolate a particular part of an organism.
 The subject of this analysis is a horned bream and the challenge lies in excluding the fins from the rest of the body.
 By leveraging the broad textual understanding provided by groundingDINO, we can use text prompts to detect and exclude various fin types from the analysis (Figure 1).
 The segmentation pipeline begins with a simple call to run_grounded_segmentation(), using two text prompts: “a fish.” and “a fin.”
 Although these prompts are generic, the model is successfully able distinguish the anatomical feature.
 After loading the segmentation results, I use the remove_mask() function to exclude a poorly detected feature - in this case, an incorrectly identified fin (Figure 1e).
 The resulting segmentation can be exported in two formats: with overlap removal for clean segment separation, or without overlap removal to preserve the original detection boundaries.
 Both export options utilize cropping to minimize empty space in the output images.
 This example highlights both the strengths and limitations of the current implementation.
 While the algorithm successfully identified and excluded the more prominent caudal and pelvic fins, it struggled with the detection of dorsal, anal, and pectoral fins, suggesting that more specific prompts or fine-tuning might be necessary for complete fin detection.